jrnl-org/jrnl/docs/encryption.md

 ## Storing Passwords in Your Keychain

-There is no method to recover or reset your `jrnl` password.
+You can't recover or reset your `jrnl` password.
 If you lose it, your data will be inaccessible forever.

 For this reason, when encrypting a journal, `jrnl` asks whether you would like